base-link/base/readme.md

   lock free
 ```

-#### Cast
+#### Work

-All types of things are cast objects.
-These are subdivided into form cast and task cast.
+All types of things are work objects.
+These are subdivided into form work and task work.

 #### Form